Skip to content

 Creating a New Scope from the Context Menu

-To quickly create a new Scope Preset and add a request's target domain to be either in-scope or out-of-scope, right-click on a request pane, hover your mouse cursor over Add in Scope or Add out of Scope, and select + Create New Scope.
+To quickly create a new Scope Preset and add a request's target domain to be either in-scope or out-of-scope, right-click within a request pane to open the context menu, hover your mouse cursor over Add in Scope or Add out of Scope, and select + Create New Scope.

 Creating a new Scope Preset from a request context menu.